SeanNobel/speech-decoding/README.md

 # Reimplementation of speech decoding paper by MetaAI

-**Please let me know if you think I shouldn't make this repo public because MetaAI hasn't provided the official implementation.**
+**Should I make this repo private...?
+Please let me know if you think so.**

 Paper: https://arxiv.org/pdf/2208.12266.pdf